gadomski/www.gadom.ski/_drafts/2018-10-08-voting-guide.md

 ### Amendment 73: Funding for Public Schools

+This one feels a little weird to me.
+It increases revenue, but only guarantees that that increased revenue will be used for education as long as the legislature _doesn't_ pass a new education funding act.
+As soon as they pass a new education funding law, the money raised by this amendment could be sent somewhere else (i.e. not education).

+I'm all for soaking the rich to get more money for schools, but I smell a rat.

 ### Amendment 74: Compensation for Reduction in Fair Market Value by Government Law or Regulation

 ### Amendment 75: Campaign Contributions